Skip to content

 Wellsprings

-The Ropshitzer Rebbe
+Also known as The Ropshitzer Rebbe

-1760 CE1827 CE · AH · Ropshitz (Ropczyce)
+1760 CE1827 CE · Hasidic · Ropshitz (Ropczyce)

 Rabbi Naftali Tzvi Horowitz of Ropshitz (c.
 1760–1827) was a prominent Hasidic master and author who led the court at Ropczyce in Galicia.
 A disciple of the Seer of Lublin and Rabbi Menachem Mendel of Rimanov, he became known for his distinctive blend of profound Hasidic teaching and sharp, often ironic wit.
 The Ropshitzer was celebrated for his ethical discourses and his ability to communicate deep spiritual truths through parable and paradox.
 He authored the Zera Kodesh and was remembered for both his scholarship and his unusual personality—combining ascetic devotion with a keen eye for human folly.
 He led his community until his death and left a lasting influence on Galician Hasidic thought.